Skip to content

 What is phone number porting?

-Phone number porting is the process of transferring a phone number from one provider to a different provider.
-This is most often done when switching providers due to a number of reasons.
+Phone number porting is the process of transferring a phone number from one provider to another.
+This is most often done when switching providers.

 Some people don’t know they have the right to keep their phone numbers as they switch providers.
 This applies to personal and business cell phone numbers, virtual phone numbers, or even a landline.

-This guide covers the most frequently asked questions about the phone number porting process.
+This guide covers how to port a number and the most frequently asked questions about the phone number porting process.

-In the majority of cases, you should be able to port your phone number to another service.
+In most cases, you should be able to port your phone number to another service.
 If the phone number is under your name, you should be able to start the process yourself.
-If it’s under a company account, ask your company’s IT team for help.
+If it’s under a company account, check for the existing admin on that account and ask for their help with gathering the information you need to port out the number.

-Sometimes, a provider is unable to port a number if they don’t serve the geographic area the number belongs to.
-They do not have the infrastructure built out to serve those phone numbers.
+Sometimes, a provider is unable to port a number if they don’t serve the geographic area the number belongs to, as they don’t have the infrastructure built out to serve those phone numbers.
 For example, many providers don’t have coverage in Alaska and wouldn’t be able to port a local 907 number.

 For legal reasons, your new provider needs the following information:

-• It should include the number you’re porting, your name, and billing address.
+- Phone bill, account number, or latest invoice; this should include the number you’re porting, your name, and the billing address.

-• If you have a PIN set on your account, include it.
-An account PIN is generally associated with local US numbers and can often be found in the account dashboard with your current carrier.
+- If you have a port-out/transfer PIN set on your account, include it.
+A port-out PIN is generally associated with local US numbers and can often be found in the account dashboard with your current carrier.
 Unsure whether you have a PIN?
-Contact your current carrier.
+Contact your current provider.

-• You’ll need to sign a Letter of Authorization granting permission to the new carrier to do the port.
+- A Letter of Authorization signed by you that grants permission to the new carrier to do the port.

-Other information that your new provider will need includes:
+Other information your new provider will need includes:

-Is the account under your personal name or the business name?
+- Whether the account is under your personal name or the business name

-3. Your new carrier will notify you about the port date.
+4. Wait for your new carrier to notify you about the port date

 When the port is complete, you cancel your service with your original provider.

-Note: Canceling service with your old provider before your number has been ported successfully can cause issues, so we recommend waiting until your port is complete.
+Note: Canceling service with your old provider before your number has been ported successfully can cause number porting issues, so we recommend waiting until your port is complete to cancel.

 How to port your phone number to OpenPhone